YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    GDE>

-**Exercise- Set up the Global Directory for Herpetologists and Ornithologists**
+**Exercise- Set up the Global Directory for Mammalogists and Carcinologists**

 Start from the shell.
 Assign a value to $gtmgbldir so as to not overwrite any existing global directory in the Acculturation Workshop and then invoke GDE.